St Gregory's Church, Sudbury: History

 The first recorded mention of St Gregory's Church is in two wills dated 970 and 993, although it seems probable that a church was in existence at Sudbury in 797 when Ælfhun, the Bishop of Dunwich, died while visiting the town.
 The church is also mentioned in the Domesday Book of 1086 which says that "The church of St. Gregory holds fifty acres of land in free tenure, as the men of the Hundred say, and thirty-six acres of meadow".

 The present church building is in the Perpendicular Gothic style dating from the 14th and 15th centuries.
-The aisles are believed to have been rebuilt by Simon Sudbury in about 1370; it is known that he founded a college adjacent to the church in 1375, and that a window inscription (now lost) stated that Simon had built the chapel at the east end of the north aisle in 1365.
+The aisles are believed to have been rebuilt by Archbishop Simon Sudbury in about 1370; it is known that he founded a college adjacent to the church in 1375, and that a window inscription (now lost) stated that Simon had built the chapel at the east end of the north aisle in 1365.
 Archbishop Sudbury was beheaded by rebels during the Peasants' Revolt in 1381 because of his involvement with the poll tax; his mummified head was brought to the church, and is kept in a niche in the vestry wall.

 Before the English Reformation, the church contained an image of the Virgin Mary, known as "Our Lady of Sudbury", to which Queen Elizabeth of York sent a cash offering in 1502; another image of Saint Christopher, destroyed in 1531, is commemorated by the Christopher Inn pub in Gainsborough Street.
 There was also a rood screen, three wooden panels from which have survived.
 Extensive medieval stained glass in the church was destroyed by William Dowsing and other Parliamentarians in 1643 during the First English Civil War, who recorded that in "Gregory Parish, Sudbury; we brake down ten mighty great angels in glass, in all eighty".

 By 1860, the fabric of the building had deteriorated to such an extent that the church had to be closed.
 William Butterfield was appointed to undertake the restoration work, completed in 1862, which was remarkably sympathetic for that era.

 The church became a Grade I listed building in 1952.

 In March 2011 a CT scan of Sudbury's head was performed at the West Suffolk Hospital to make a facial reconstruction, which was completed in September 2011 by forensics expert Adrienne Barker at the University of Dundee.
 A copy of the reconstruction is on permanent display in St Gregory's.